antonhalim/d3-bar-chart-bk-002-public/README.md

 ### Width and Height
 * Remove the "blah blah blah" text from the `bar-chart` div in `index.html`.
 It was just there because PhantomCSS does not reliably run the testing suite on empty divs.
-* The last thing we need to do is tell each div what its width and height are going to be.
+* The last thing you need to do is tell each div what its width is going to be.
 On `enterBar`, call `.style()`.
-Give it arguments of "width" and a function that takes (d) as an argument.
+Give it arguments of "width" and a function that takes `d`, or data, as its argument.
 This function will return the value of multiplying the value of each object (`d.value`) in `election` by the variable `x`, which will correctly scale their length from a percentage to pixels.

 ```javascript
 enterBar.style("width", function(d) { return x(d.value) + "px"; });
 ```
 * Open `index.html` in your terminal.
 You should see a barchart at the top of the page.
 If you inspect the longest bar, it's length should be 420px, just like you specified in the `.range()` method.
 * You may have noticed that these bars are pretty skinny so the next step is to fix their height.
-Try to do this on your own using the code above for reference.
-Instead of passing the `.style()` method arguments of `height` and a function, you can just pass it arguments of "height" and a string that is going to be a number followed by "px".
+Use the code above for reference and hardcode the number of pixels instead of relying on a function.

 ### Text
 * It is time to add the county names to each bar.
 Call the method `.text()` on `enterBar` and pass it an argument of a function.
-This function will take `d` or `data` as an argument and return the region.
+This function will take `d` as an argument and return the region.
 * Open the chart up in the browser.
 How does it look?
 * Delete the `.style("height"...` code that you wrote above.
 Did the bars get as skinny as they were before the height and text were defined?
 Why or why not?
 * Go ahead and run the test!
-Does it pass?
-Look at the images in the `screenshots` folder.
 Reminder, you must be in the main folder `d3-bar-chart` before typing `casperjs test bar-chart/testsuite.js` in your terminal.
+Does the test pass?
+Look at the images in the `screenshots` folder and see what it produced.

 ## Overview